Self-Employment Tax Deduction Calculator

 Understand the 92.35% Rule

 The IRS calculates self-employment tax on 92.35% of your net self-employment earnings, not 100%.
-This adjustment is built into the calculation before the 15.3% rate is applied, effectively reducing your taxable base.
+This adjustment is built into the calculation before the 15.3% rate is applied, effectively reducing your taxable base and saving you approximately 7.65% on the SE tax computation.

 Impact on Adjusted Gross Income (AGI)

-The self-employment tax deduction is an 'above-the-line' deduction, meaning it reduces your AGI.
-A lower AGI can qualify you for other tax credits or deductions, such as the premium tax credit or student loan interest deduction, which are often AGI-dependent.
+The self-employment tax deduction is an 'above-the-line' deduction, meaning it reduces your AGI regardless of whether you itemize.
+A lower AGI can qualify you for other tax credits or deductions, such as the premium tax credit or student loan interest deduction.

 Track All Business Expenses Diligently

 Every legitimate business expense directly reduces your net self-employment income, which in turn lowers your self-employment tax and consequently increases your SE tax deduction.
-Keep meticulous records of all costs, from software subscriptions to professional development, to maximize this benefit.
+Each additional $1,000 in deductions saves approximately $141 in SE tax.

 Unlocking Tax Savings: Understanding Your Self-Employment Tax Deduction